haiiro-shimeji/gmap/README.txt

 To do
 -----

+- create interface to geocoding for address or postal code to Long, Lat conversion.
+Preferably on the client side of the javascript gmapmacro page.
 - Change so number of markers is not limited. (currently maximum of 3).
 - Create an API that will allow the use of the macro creation tool in any module.
-- Create setting to supress the option of changing some of the settings in the macro creation page.
-This could be used so that all maps generated are the same size, or the same maginification.
+- Create setting to suppress the option of changing some of the settings in the macro creation page.
+This could be used so that all maps generated are the same size, or the same magnification.
 - Add more settings (for example fixed/draggable map)

 Credit